rdYards/grasshopper/README.md

     git clone https://github.com/yourusername/grasshopper.git
     cd grasshopper
     ```
-2. **Set up Python enviroment**
+2. **Set up Python enviroment**:
     Create a enviroment for python.
 Then set it as source.
     ```sh
     python -m venv venv
     source venv/bin/activate
     ```
-    When finished you can leave the enviroment via
+    When finished you can leave the enviroment via:
     ```sh
     deactivate
     ```